Skip to content

 Supplementary Texts

-You can specify the variable's name to S and L operators like S[abc] and L[abc].
-How does Calc4's grammar treat this kind of strange syntax?
-You may have a similar question about D operators.
+You can specify a variable name for the S and L operators, like S[abc] and L[abc].
+How does Calc4's grammar treat this syntax?
+You may have a similar question about the D operator.

-Every operator in Calc4 can have its supplementary text.
-The text should be located just after the operator. [abc] is one example of supplementary texts.
-These texts will be used in compilation time, and are NOT operands.
+Every operator in Calc4 can have supplementary text immediately after the operator. [abc] is one example.
+These texts are used at compile time and are NOT operands.

-The following is a valid code in Calc4. [xyz], [Hello] and [qwerty] are supplementary texts of 1, + and 2 operators respectively.
+The following is valid Calc4 code. [xyz], [Hello] and [qwerty] are supplementary texts for the 1, + and 2 operators respectively.
 These operators simply ignore their supplementary texts.
 The output is of course "3".

 1[xyz]+[Hello]2[qwerty]